Owney and Arra

 Owney and Arra (Irish: Uaithne agus Ara) is a barony in County Tipperary, Ireland.
 This geographical unit of land is one of 12 baronies in County Tipperary.
 Its chief town is Newport.
 The barony lies between Ormond Lower to the north (whose chief town is Nenagh), Kilnamanagh Upper to the south (whose chief town is Borrisoleigh) and Ormond Upper to the east (whose chief town is Toomevara).
 To the west lies the River Shannon which separates it from County Clare.
 The territory is currently administered by Tipperary County Council.

 Legal context

 Baronies were created after the Norman invasion of Ireland as divisions of counties and were used the administration of justice and the raising of revenue.
 While baronies continue to be officially defined units, they have been administratively obsolete since 1898.
 However, they continue to be used in land registration and in specification, such as in planning permissions.
 In many cases, a barony corresponds to an earlier Gaelic túath which had submitted to the Crown.
+The Ó Maoilriains displaced the Ó hIfearnáin family from the area and established a lordship there in the later middle-ages.